stibbons1990/hex/docs/blog/posts/2025-05-18-tracking-progress-in-with-ryot.md

     ```

 ## Videogame progress trackers

+Importing and tracking progress in video games can only be done manually, even though
+some gaming platforms provide APIs that some Home Assistant integrations use.
+[\[FEATURE REQUEST\] track video games process on game platforms](https://github.com/IgnisDa/ryot/issues/870)
+mentions of a few of those, and there is also the
+[Steam API](https://steamcommunity.com/dev) that can used to import libraries and
+track progress.

 There doesn't seem to be any self-hosted option to keep track of multi-platform video
 game libraries and game progress.
 The closest thing to it is the open-source project